jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 to build a super-cool new version of our bidder, we have succeeded.

 The switch to production was quite a rocky road, but that was to be expected.
-Such a big change is unlikely to present no obstacles.
+Such a big change is likely to present obstacles.
 All in all, I know how lucky we were to even finish.
 But it wasn't just luck, it was the effort of not one team, but **all of them**.

 Probably the most important thing to make sure you succeed, is knowing that you may fail.
-That most such endeavors fail.
-Be ready to make hard decisions, because they're in your future if you're considering a rewrite.
+That most of such endeavors fail.
+Be ready to make hard decisions, because they're definitely in your future if you're considering a rewrite.
 Set things up so that **if** you fail, you **won't go under**, and learn how to recognize defeat early.

-Otherwise don't let despair set in, because it may be difficult to see the light at the end of the tunnel.
-But whether you see it or not, it's there.
+Otherwise, don't let despair set in, it may be difficult to see the light at the end of the tunnel, but whether you see it or not, it's there.

 Just keep calm, and keep coding.